Rosh Hashanah dinner starts with honey. Literally.

 Steam broccoli 8 minutes before serving

-Turkey goes in by 2pm
+Turkey and meat go in by 2pm

 Brussel Sprouts go in at 4pm for 45 minutes